 Joining the MSTBL and/or DTBL: The BoxLeague databases run on an external website.
 To join, contact the administrator (via the contacts page) who will enter your details into the BoxLeague system and allocate you a login name.
 Once you receive an email from BoxLeague (check your spam folder) click on the link and login at BoxLeague .
 Click on the ‘My Profile’ tab to change your password & add your contact details.
 Rather than expect everyone, including team-standard players, to start in the bottom division and work their way up, players wishing to join/rejoin should contact the administrator & indicate which division you hope to join/re-join.
 Assume 10 divisions with division ‘A’ being the strongest.
 There is scope by the administrator of promoting/demoting players who find themselves too low/high in the league e.g. if a player is winning most of their games 9-0.
 New players can be added in, mid-way through the leagues, provided there are at least 4 weeks left to run.

-Opting out of “BoxLeague Match Result” emails: You can opt out of receiving match result emails by logging in to BoxLeague/Profile and un-ticking the “Receive match result emails“.
+Opting out of “BoxLeague Match Result” emails: You can opt out of receiving match result emails by logging into the BoxLeague/Profile and un-ticking the “Receive match result emails“.
 However, it is recommended that you tick the “Receive league level emails” so that you can be contacted by your opponents & the administrator.

 Changing Partners in the Doubles Tennis Box League: The DTBL is not restricted to male/female partnerships.
 If you have no partner the organiser will try and pair you up with a player of a similar standard.
 If you would like to change partners this should be done at the end of the league period.